databendlabs/databend/website/blog/2023-02-24-Deploy-databend-on-minio.md

 MinIO Homepage: https://min.io/

-Download MinIO from the official website and start by running the following commands:
+Download MinIO from the official website and start it by running the following commands:

 ```Bash
 cd /data